The Whistling Man Schooner Co. Story

 Capt.
 Cory "Dali" Dalsimer

 Born and raised on the ski mountains of the Mad River Valley, Cory has been involved with the Vermont tourism industry his whole life.
-He worked as a snowboard instructor, wedding caterer, and creemee stand manager throughout highschool.
-Cory studied Engineering Technology at the Vermont Technical College before transfering to the University of Vermont where he has continued to study Mechanical Engineering.
-Upon moving to Burlington Cory's first priority was to grow his passion for sailing, which his grandfather introduced him to at a young age on Long Island.
-He has since become a self proclaimed 'wind addict' who spends every single windy day either kitesurfing or sailing.
+He worked as a snowboard instructor, wedding caterer, and creemee stand manager throughout high school.
+He then graduated the University of Vermont with a degree in Mechanical Engineering.
+Upon moving to Burlington Cory's first priority was to grow his passion for sailing, which his grandfather introduced to him at a young age on Eastern Long Island.
 Cory is fascinated with the history of Lake Champlain and is greatly fulfilled sailing guests around what he believes to be the most amazing place in the world.
 During the winter Cory operates private charters in the British Virgin Islands.

 Capt.
 Tom "TomCat" Peterson